 There are also numerous schools that are not allowing employers to contact them regarding current or previous student information.
 When that’s the case, the candidate will have to provide proof of attending and/or graduating from that school.

-It could be that the applicant attended school using the maiden name and later, after completing the school program, got married, and changed her name.
+It could be that the applicant attended school using their maiden name and later, after completing the school program, got married and changed her name.
 And students from overseas may also use a different name or provide some sort of shortened name on their resumes.

 So in these cases, you’ll need to know the name a candidate used while they were attending that school.
 If you don’t know that, you can’t ask the school what name to look for.

 A crucial step in vetting job applicants is verifying their education history.
 This is especially important because their education history is often incomplete or inaccurate.
 Keep in mind that also, for jobs that don’t require a GED or diploma, background checks are often carried out.

 Education verification is key as it may confirm a job applicant’s credentials.
 The process will verify that certificates, degrees, or diplomas were actually received.
 Education verifications can take place nationally or worldwide, and results are obtained directly from educational institutions or from their authorized agents.